Skip to Main Content

 Minimal verifiable information can be found online about an Island Park, New York nightclub known as Network.
 Sources point to the venue as also being known as The Filmore (sometimes spelled as The Fillmore), which was located at 2000 Long Beach Road in Island Park, as of the early 1970s.

-The venue is believed to have hosted live performances by Madonna, The Damned, Flipper, The Fall, Bow Wow Wow, Holly & The Italians, D.O.A., UK Subs, Lords Of The New Church, The Exploited, Public Image Ltd. (featuring John Lydon and whose discography included guitar work by Steve Vai), The Exploited, and The New York Dolls' Sylvain Sylvain.
+The venue is believed to have hosted live performances by Madonna, The Misfits (more information here, not to be confused with their September 1997 show at Industry without Glenn Danzig), The Damned, Flipper, The Fall, Bow Wow Wow, Holly & The Italians, D.O.A., UK Subs, Lords Of The New Church, The Exploited, Public Image Ltd. (featuring John Lydon and whose discography included guitar work by Steve Vai), The Exploited, and The New York Dolls' Sylvain Sylvain.

 Ads for then-upcoming events at The Filmore: